 The services and knowledge provided at the Low Vision center at Bascom Palmer Eye Institute will allow the young to complete their education, young adults to become or remain employed, and seniors to remain independent and fulfilled.

-Being mindful of the financial status of the visually impaired population who are often limited by monetary means, on a fixed or low income and frequently unemployed when visual impairment strikes suddenly, we often seek private or limited governmental funding to assist you.
-Note that Medicare, Medicaid and other insurers typically do not pay for these devices, which can be challenging for the visually impaired of all ages.
+Being mindful of the financial status of the visually impaired population who are often limited by monetary means, on a fixed or low income and frequently unemployed when visual impairment strikes suddenly, we often seek private or limited government funding to assist you.
+Note that Medicare, Medicaid, and other insurers typically do not pay for these devices, which can be challenging for the visually impaired of all ages.
 Expand your vision and see more in your life by taking advantage of these superb resources.